 Gambino's Filled King Cake, $59 on Goldbelly

-This cake comes fully baked with the golden baby inside, and the icing and colored sugar separately packaged so you can put on the finishing touches just before you serve it.
+This cake comes fully baked with the golden baby inside; icing and colored sugar separately packaged so you can put on the finishing touches just before you serve.

 Famous New Orleans purveyors of the treat include the aforementioned Manny Randazzo, as well as Joe Gambino’s, Paul’s, Haydel’s, and Poupart’s.
 Robert and Madrid also put Dong Phuong Bakeshop and Sucré on their list of favorites.